Last Updated on November 5, 2022

 - Surf Hostel: Clean hostel near the beach, all dorms have AC and a curtain around each bed, some have a TV, breakfast included. ~10USD

-- Sea Star House: near the beach, all rooms come with AC, a private bath, TV, and a fridge. ~25 USD
+- Sugar Marina Resort: near the beach, all rooms come with AC, a private bath, TV, and a fridge. ~25 USD

-- Golden Beach Resort: perfect location, on the beach, surrounded by karst formations, pool, restaurant.
+- Golden Beach Resort: perfect location, on the beach, surrounded by karst formations, with a pool and a restaurant.
 Large rooms with AC, TV, some with a balcony.

-- Aonang Princeville Villa Resort & Spa: 4-star resort, large rooms, great decoration, all rooms have a view on the garden or the pool, AC, cable tv.
+- Aonang Princeville Villa Resort & Spa: 4-star resort, large rooms, great decoration, all rooms have a view of the garden or the pool, AC, and cable tv.
 The hotel has a pool, a restaurant, and a spa.

 - DusitD2 Ao Nang Krabi: family resort near the beach with great amenities (spa, pool, gym, restaurant, bar, child care)

 Like it?
-Save it for later – Krabi Itinerary:
+Save it for later – What to do in Krabi + Itinerary: